Skip to main content

 • EPSG:4326 is wrongly defined in v1.1.1 as having long/lat coordinate axes.
 In WMS 1.3.0 the correct axes lat/long are used.

-• CRS:84 was introduced with the publication of the WMS 1.3.0 specification, to overcome the issue that in WMS 1.1.1
+• CRS:84 was introduced with the publication of the WMS 1.3.0 specification, to overcome the breaking change of EPSG:4326 in WMS 1.1.1

 • CRS:84 is defined by OGC as having the same datum as EPSG:4326 (that is the World Geodetic System 1984 datum ~ EPSG::6326) but axis order of long/lat.